Ospel, Netherlands Monument to

 NEW Additions to the Original 48 Names NEW

-It took 4 years of dedicated work to find the 50 names that are now known.
-While these constitute the vast majority of the names that should be on the monument, it is very likely that a few more names will be found, as more records are searched.
+It has taken years of dedicated work, starting in 2004, to find the 52 names that are now known.
+While these constitute the majority of the names that should be on the monument, it is very likely that a few more names will be found, as more records are searched.
 Research continues.

 49. Mario Yammarino: Added June 2007